vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 mentions Sakrārcā festival. Śakravrata-(1) from Āśv. śu.
 5; HV I. 1204; (2) on Āśv.

-pūrṇiniā fast and worship Indra, his wife Sacī, Airāvana, Vajra (thunderbolt), Mātulinga (Mātali?) with gandha &c., for a year; at end donate gold; reaches Indra-loka; HV II.
+pūrṇiniā fast and worship Indra, his wife Sacī, Airāvana, Vajra (thunderbolt), Mātuliṅga (Mātali?) with gandha &c., for a year; at end donate gold; reaches Indra-loka; HV II.
 237 ( from Vi.
 Dh.
 III.
 196. 1–3 ); (3) one should eat food in the open; for a year; at end donate a cow; reaches

 Sakraloka; HV II.
 866 (from Pad.). Śankara-nārāyana-vratu--same as Viṣṇu-Śhaṅkara-vrata above